European Green Deal faces bumpy ride – DW – 08/12/2024

 But many experts think the sum is still far too small.

-In view of the criticism, Brussles is now planning to provide additional funding for vulnerable communities with a so-called Social Climate Fund (SFC).
+In view of the criticism, Brussels is now planning to provide additional funding for vulnerable communities with a so-called Social Climate Fund.
 The fund will pool revenues from the auctioning of allowances from the European Emissions Trading system.
-Together with a mandatory 25% contribution from member states, Brussels hopes the SCF will mobilise at least €86.7 billion over the 2026-2032 period.
+Together with a mandatory 25% contribution from member states, Brussels hopes the SCF will mobilize at least €86.7 billion over the 2026-2032 period.

 Edited by: Uwe Hessler